- Style Multi-tasking pleasure palace

 Food and drink at Establishment Hotel

-You've plenty to choose from here: Mr. Wong, where you can enjoy dazzling Cantonese cuisine (including incredible dim sum) in a sprawling 240-cover space; Est., run by renowned head chef Peter Doyle, does elegant modern Australian fine dining with French and Asian influences; Sushi E is an acclaimed Japanese eatery, with Zen-simple styling; Palings Kitchen & Bar, which has a 'kitchen' menu designed for sharing, and the stunning Gin Garden, which serves Thai and Australian dishes, set amid lush plants, sexy pendant lamps and raw brick walls.
+- Hotel restaurant You've plenty to choose from here: Est., run by renowned head chef Peter Doyle, does elegant modern Australian fine dining with French and Asian influences; Sushi E is an acclaimed Japanese eatery, with Zen-simple styling, and the stunning Gin Garden, which serves breakfast and Thai and Australian dishes, set amid lush plants, sexy pendant lamps and raw brick walls.
+Don't miss award-winning brother restaurant Mr. Wong, beside the hotel at 3 Bridge Lane, where you can enjoy dazzling Cantonese cuisine (including incredible dim sum) in a sprawling 240-cover, two-level space.

 - Dress code Modern chic.
 Dress up, not down.